coder/docs/admin/workspace-providers/deployment/ec2.md

    - **Root volume size**: the storage capacity to be reserved for the copy of the AMI
-   - **Docker volume size**: the storage capacity used for the Docker daemon directory; stores the workspace image and any data outside of the home directory
+   - **Docker volume size**: the storage capacity used for the Docker daemon directory; stores the workspace image and any ephemeral data outside of the home directory

 1. Toggle **external connect** on if you would like to enable SSH connections to your workspaces via the Coder CLI.